czechmate777/assignment2/drunkbot/README.md

 * Get noun and verb from input
    * Time Expected: 30 min
    * Time Actual: 1 hour (needed to work out Eclipse kinks)

-* Testing and expanding functional chatbot
+*All team members were involved in the testing and expansion of the functional bot

 Gantt Chart